unibo-disi-cesena/thesis-template/README.md

     - If there is a need for words in languages other than the one in the document (e.g., Italian words in an English-written thesis, or English words in an Italian-written thesis), prefer wordings that maximize the usage of the document language.
-    For isntance, if the thesis is written in Italian, "Mining di traiettorie" is preferable to "Trajectory mining"
+    For instance, if the thesis is written in Italian, "Mining di traiettorie" is preferable to "Trajectory mining"
 1. Citations
     - Follow [this guide](https://danysk.github.io/post/2020-05-08-bibliography/)